Reds vs. Giants Player Props Betting Odds

-Player prop betting options for LaMonte Wade Jr, Jonathan India and others are available in the San Francisco Giants-Cincinnati Reds matchup at Great American Ball Park on Wednesday, starting at 7:10 PM ET.
+Jonathan India is among the players with prop bets available when the San Francisco Giants and the Cincinnati Reds meet at Great American Ball Park on Thursday (first pitch at 12:35 PM ET).

 Bet on this matchup or its props with BetMGM!